DSS 2.2 Relase notes¶

 The DSS API node provides high availability and scalability for scoring of records.

-For more information about the API node, see API Node: Real-time service
+For more information about the API node, see API Node & API Deployer: Real-time APIs

 Window function recipe¶

 DSS now has a new visual recipe to compute SQL-99 style analytic functions (also called window functions).

 This visual recipe makes it incredibly easy to create moving averages, ranks, quantiles, …